• Skip to primary navigation

 This higher polyphenol content gives it a peppery or spicy finish.

-Producers within each country can have different flavor profiles.
+Producers within each country can have different flavors.

 Regional differences, olive cultivars, and harvesting techniques all affect the taste.